deanishe/alfred-workflow/docs/supported-versions.rst

 - No set literals.
 - No dictionary or set comprehensions.

-Python 2.6 is still included in later versions of macOS (up to and including El Capitan), so run your Python scripts with ``/usr/bin/python2.6`` in addition to ``/usr/bin/python`` (2.7) to make sure they will run on Snow Leopard.
+Python 2.6 is still included in later versions of macOS (up to and including El Capitan), so run your Python scripts with ``/usr/bin/env python2.6`` in addition to ``/usr/bin/env python`` (2.7) to make sure they will run on Snow Leopard.

 Why no Python 3 support?